rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Carol: "Alice, we do not know that PL, this will put the project at risk!"
 Alice: "We know so many problems about XYZ, XYZ puts the project in jeopardy too".

 You may be wondering why I call JavaScript XYZ?
-Well, XYZ was intended as a placeholder.
+Well &#128578;, XYZ was intended as a placeholder.
 Alice would like to use tools that help, not inhibit her deductive process and are logically sound.
 Alice has witnessed her colleagues (and probably herself) trip over XYZ unsound design numerous times.
 She considers the use of XYZ akin to building a house on a broken foundation.